PAIN-hub/Instagram_smm_panel/README.md

-Bet.
-Here's your full README.md — copy this straight into your project:

----

-# Instagram SMM Panel
+# 🚀 Instagram SMM Panel

 🔥 Fully automated Instagram bot that creates accounts, solves captchas, verifies with email/SMS, and performs actions like follow, like, and comment.
 Supports proxy rotation, headless mode, and one-click setup.
 Built for devs, testers, and bot researchers.